root-foundation/root/README.md

 This makes collective voluntary participation a _necessity_ for superintelligence as people must be willing to give up such higher resolution personal data.
 They would only voluntarily[^coerced] participate in a world with advanced instruments that give everyone a stake in the collective upside (i.e., tokenization, UBE, etc.).
 And importantly, they would only desire to participate in a world with the powerful story of unity that makes contributing an _offering_ to our collective good — rather than a sacrifice, or even exploitation.

 [^coerced]: Furthermore, if such higher resolution personal data is _coerced_ out of individuals, that data will not represent the full range of human expression because it will skewed towards a limited range of emotions (such as anger / fear).
-This will limit and bias training data and restrict (and bias) the superintelligence that emerges from this data.
+This will limit and bias training data, which will limit the superintelligence that emerges from this data.

 Critically, the superintelligence that emerges from this _Foundation_ will be safe.
 Contrary to what AI safety teams seem to think, obedience and intelligence cannot co-exist.
 The only way to ensure a safe superintelligence is to convince it with the right incentives and stories.
 The _Foundation_, through its powerful story of unity of _all_ beings, and instruments that incentivize collective growth, will convince superintelligence to work with us instead of against us.